 Due to the sensitivity surrounding complaints of unlawful harassment and retaliation, timelines are flexible for initiating the complaint process; however, individuals are encouraged to file a formal complaint within thirty (30) calendar days after the conduct occurs while the facts are known and potential witnesses are available.
-If a Complainant informs a teacher, Principal, Superintendent, or other Corporation official, either orally or in writing, about any complaint of harassment or retaliation, that employee must report such information to the CO within two (2) business days.
+If a Complainant informs a teacher, Principal, Superintendent, or other Corporation official, either orally or in writing, about any complaint of harassment or retaliation, that employee must shall report such information to the CO within two (2) business days.

-Throughout the course of the process as described herein, the Compliance Officer CO should keep the parties reasonably informed of the status of the investigation and the decision making process.
+Throughout the course of the process, the CO should shall keep the parties reasonably informed of the status of the investigation and the decision-making process.

-All formal complaints of unlawful harassment(see definition on page 1) or retaliation must include the following information to the extent it is available known: the identity of the Respondent individual believed to have engaged in, or be engaging in, offensive conduct/harassment/retaliation; a detailed description of the facts upon which the complaint is based (i.e., when, where and what occurred); a list of potential witnesses; and the resolution sought by the Complainant.
+All formal complaints of unlawful harassment or retaliation must shall include the following information to the extent known: the identity of the Respondent; a detailed description of the facts upon which the complaint is based (i.e., when, where, and what occurred); a list of potential witnesses; and the resolution sought by the Complainant.

-If the Complainant is unwilling or unable to provide a written statement including the information set forth above, the ComplianceOfficer CO shall ask for such details in an oral interview.
-Thereafter, the Compliance Officer CO will prepare a written summary of the oral interview and the Complainant will be asked to verify the accuracy of the reported complaint by signing the document.
+If the Complainant is unwilling or unable to provide a written statement including the information set forth above, the CO shall ask for such details in an oral interview.
+Thereafter, the CO will shall prepare a written summary of the oral interview and the Complainant will shall be asked to verify the accuracy of the reported complaint by signing the document.

-Upon receiving a formal complaint, the Compliance Officer CO will consider whether any action should be taken in the investigatory phase to protect the Complainant from further harassment or retaliation, including but not limited to a change of building or class assignment or class schedule for the Complainant and/or the alleged harasser_Respondent.
-In making such a determination, the Compliance Officer_CO should consult the Complainant to assess whether the individual agrees with the proposed action his/her agreement to any action deemed appropriate.
-If the Complainant is unwilling to consent any change that is deemed appropriate by the Compliance Officer, the Compliance Officer to the proposed change, the CO may still may take whatever actions s/he deems are deemed appropriate in consultation with the Superintendent and/or Board Attorney.
+Upon receiving a formal complaint, the CO will shall consider whether any action should shall be taken in the investigatory phase to protect the Complainant from further harassment or retaliation, including but not limited to a change of building or class assignment or class schedule for the Complainant and/or the Respondent.
+In making such a determination, the CO should shall consult the Complainant to assess whether the individual agrees with the proposed action.
+If the Complainant is unwilling to consent to the proposed change, the CO still may take whatever actions are deemed appropriate in consultation with the Superintendent.

-Within two (2) business days of receiving the complaint, the Compliance Officer CO or a designee will initiate a formal investigation to determine whether the Complainant has been subjected to Officer CO or a designee will initiate a formal investigation to determine whether the Complainant has been subjected to Officer CO or a designee will initiate a formal investigation.
+Within two (2) business days of receiving the complaint, the CO or designee will shall initiate a formal investigation to determine whether the Complainant has been subjected to unlawful harassment or retaliation.

-The principal will not conduct an investigation unless directed to do so by the CO.
+The principal will shall not conduct an investigation unless directed to do so by the CO.

-Contemporaneously, one of the Compliance Officers or a designee Simultaneously, the CO will inform the individual alleged to have engaged in the unlawful harassing or retaliatory conduct, hereinafter referred to as the "Respondent", that a the Respondent that a formal complaint has been received.
-The Respondent will be informed about the nature of the allegations and provided with a copy of the Board's anti-harassment policy shall be provided to the Respondent any relevant policies and/or administrative guidelines, including Policy 5517 - Anti-Harassment.
-The Respondent also must be informed of the opportunity to submit a written response to the complaint within five (5) business days.
+Simultaneously, the CO will shall inform the Respondent that a formal complaint has been received.
+The Respondent will be informed about the nature of the allegations and provided with a copy of any relevant policies and/or administrative guidelines, including Policy 5517 - Anti-Harassment.
+The Respondent also must shall be informed of the opportunity to submit a written response to the formal complaint within five (5) business days.

-Although certain cases may require additional time, one (1) of the Compliance Officers the CO or a designee will attempt to complete an investigation into the allegations of harassment based on a Protected Class or retaliation within fifteen (15) business days of receiving the formal complaint.
+Although certain cases may require additional time, the CO or designee will shall attempt to complete an investigation into the allegations of harassment based on a Protected Class or retaliation within fifteen (15) business days of receiving the formal complaint.

-The investigation will include:
+The investigation will shall include:

-- A. interview(s) with the Complainant; - B. interview(s) with the Respondent; - C. interviews with any other witnesses who may reasonably may be expected to have any information relevant to the allegations; and - D. consideration of any documentation or other information, presented by the Complainant, Respondent, or any other witnesses witness that is reasonably believed to be relevant to the allegations.
+- A. interview(s) with the Complainant; - B. interview(s) with the Respondent; - C. interviews with any other witnesses who reasonably may be expected to have any information relevant to the allegations; and - D. consideration of any documentation or other information, presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations.